7 Back Stretches to Help Ease Pain and Increase Mobility

 Why Back Muscles Get Tight

-But the average adult’s habitual range of motion is much less varied.
-Most of us spend our days at a desk, says Braun, which keeps the lats in a perpetually shortened position.
-We rarely twist, or reach behind us.
+But as we age, the average adult’s habitual range of motion is much less varied.
+Most of us spend our days at a desk, which keeps the lats in a perpetually shortened position.
+We rarely twist or reach behind us.

-Desk sitting has consequences for other back muscles as well.
-The upper fibers of the trapezius — which extends from the sides of your neck to your shoulders — become overactive, causing the shoulders to shrug slightly, and making the muscles feel tender to the touch.
+Desk sitting has consequences for other back muscles, as well.
+The upper fibers of the trapezius — which extends from the sides of your neck to your shoulders — become overactive, causing the shoulders to shrug slightly.
+When this happens, the muscles feel tender to the touch.

-Simultaneously, slouching causes the upper back to round forward, creating a hunched appearance — a position you may be holding right now.
-As your head angles downward, the muscles in the middle of your back have to work harder than usual to support it — which explains the chronic upper-back, neck, and shoulder tightness experienced by many desk sitters.
-The result leaves your neck sore and your chest muscles tight from constant contraction, further perpetuating the problem.
+Slouching causes the upper back to round forward, creating a hunched appearance — a position you may be holding right now.
+As your head angles downward, the muscles in the middle of your back have to work harder than usual to support it — which explains the chronic upper back, neck, and shoulder tightness experienced by many desk sitters.
+Because of this poor posture, your neck muscles might feel sore and your chest muscles tight from constant contraction.